eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 </font>
 <br>

 Responses to these questions assist instructors in determining appropriate actions and strategies for the continuous improvement of learning experiences.
-Instructors are required to provide all course files for each course they host at Nudge in advance.
-This includes, but is not limited to, slides, database sources, literature, and other learning resources.
-These materials aid Nudge in evaluating the quality and completeness of all course files.
+Instructors are required to provide all course files for each course they intend to host at Nudge well in advance of the course start date.
+This includes, but is not limited to, slides, data sources, literature, and other learning resources.
+These materials aid the Nudge team in evaluating the quality and completeness of the course offerings.

 <br>
 <br>